AI agents · FAIR metadata · Knowledge graphs

 3. Ontologies are a form of semantic compression

 Ontologies replace repeated textual explanation with explicit concepts, relations, constraints, and identifiers.
-This is what makes them attractive as a substrate for LLM workflows: the model can be constrained to operate within a controlled vocabulary, and downstream code can validate outputs deterministically.
 The FAIR guiding principles emphasise machine-actionability — data and metadata should be findable, accessible, interoperable, and reusable by machines as well as humans [9].
 Machine-actionable metadata models build directly on this principle: standards-driven templates support verifiable metadata quality, modularity, interoperability, and complex reporting requirements [10].
 Musen et al. argue that FAIR requires rich, domain-relevant metadata and that scientific communities need machine-actionable templates encoding their specific requirements [11].

 4. Metadata standards are not administrative overhead